labstructbioinf/pLM-BLAST/README.md

 embeddings start query.fas query.pt
 ```

-Then the `plmblast` script can be used to search the database:
+Then the `plmblast` program can be used to search the database:

 ```bash
 plmblast database query output.csv -cpc 70